coralexbadea/coralexbadea/README.md

 - 👋 Hi, I’m @coralexbadea
-- 👀 I’m interested in Artificial Inteligence
+- 👀 I’m interested in Artificial Intelligence
-- 🌱 I’m currently in University, bachelor of Computer Science
+- 🌱 I’m currently in pursue of a Master Degree in Computer Science
 - 💞️ I’m looking to collaborate on AI projects
 - 📫 How to reach me : send me an email at coralexbadea99@gmail.com